C3-UC3M/c3-web/docs/user_docs/docker2apptainer.md

 > ```

-### Diferences between run, exec and instance commands
+### Differences between run, exec and instance commands
 1. **apptainer run**
 - Runs the container’s default command (defined in %runscript in the ```.def``` file).
 - It’s like docker run IMAGE.